Aniket-k-13/PS7-AI-Image-Detection/README.md

 ## 🚀 Live Demo
 👉 https://huggingface.co/spaces/aniketkhandare/ai_image_detector

+This is our live deployed model — open the link and test it yourself!
+Upload any image to see if it's real or AI-generated.
+Try it two ways: go to any AI image generator (Midjourney, DALL-E, Stable Diffusion) and generate an image, then upload it to our model.
+Or take a few photos with your phone camera and upload those.
+The model will accurately tell you whether each image is **REAL** or **AI-GENERATED** along with a confidence score.
+No setup needed — just open the link and upload.

 ## 🧪 Test the Model — Google Colab Demo

 No installation needed.
 Just open and run: